takeoff-env/takeoff/README.md

 You should now have a server running at [http://localhost](http://localhost).
 You can access the API via [http://localhost/api](http://localhost/api).

+The default user is `admin` and password is `password`.
+Do not expect this to be a fully secure environment.

+> *Disclaimer: If you build an app with this you wish you deploy, you are responsible for your own security.*

 ## Architecture

 You will find 5 folders and some files: